decred/dcrtimegui/README.md

-# Authit
+# Dcrtimestamp

-#### Timpestamp files with blockchain.
+#### Timpestamp files with the Decred blockchain.

-Authit is a service that provides an easy way to timestamp your documents.
+Dcrtimestamp is a web application which provides an easy and free timestamping service.

-Your files are not sent to the server.
-It uses [dcrtime](https://github.com/decred/dcrtime) servers to store the files signatures.
+**The files are not stored in the server**.
+It uses [dcrtime](https://github.com/decred/dcrtime) as backend to store and anchor the files signatures.

 ### Development

+To start the development server:

 `yarn && yarn start`

+### Production

+To generate the production bundle for mainnet:

+`yarn && yarn build`

+For testnet:

+`yarn && yarn build-testnet`